temporal-sa/temporal-latency-optimization-scenarios/README.md

 ### Go Workflows
 The above workflows are implemented in Java.
-Go implementations are included for your benefit, see [the goalang readme](./temporal-go/README.md).
+Go implementations are included for your benefit, see the [golang samples readme](./temporal-go/README.md).
 In testing Go was about 8% faster than Java.

 This was with about 30 ms of latency from a remote lab to AWS us-east-1, so with lower latency Go's faster speed would be more pronounced.